Rudolf-Barbu/Rudolf-Barbu/README.md

     \/_/ /_/   \/_____/   \/____/   \/_____/   \/_____/   \/_/     ,　　　　　　.   *⠀　　⠀  　　　　　⠀✦

 Hello, world!
- -  I'm very passionate Java/Search developer, have great work experience.
+ -  I'm very passionate (Search & Java) developer, have great work experience.
  -  Myself is driven by a enthusiasm to make things, other people could use.
  -  I have good and strong, self-learning skills.
 Also, I have my own projects, so you can check them.
  -  Moreover, one of them achieved GitHub trending page.